pymc-devs/pytensor/doc/tutorial/debug_faq.rst

     this is a very important value __str__ = [ 1.
 2. 3.]

-Since Aesara runs your program in a topological order, you won't have precise control over the order in which multiple :class:`Print`\ `Op`\s are evaluated.
+Since Pytensor runs your program in a topological order, you won't have precise control over the order in which multiple :class:`Print`\ `Op`\s are evaluated.
 For a more precise inspection of what's being computed where, when, and how, see the discussion :ref:`faq_monitormode`.

 .. warning::

-    Using this :class:`Print`\ `Op` can prevent some Aesara rewrites from being applied.
+    Using this :class:`Print`\ `Op` can prevent some Pytensor rewrites from being applied.
 So, if you use `Print` and the graph now returns NaNs for example, try removing the `Print`\s to see if they're the cause or not.